jaytimm/american-political-data-and-r/README.md

 ### On the evolution of the Southern Republican

-> **DW-NOMINATE ideal points in two dimensions**.
+> DW-NOMINATE ideal points in two dimensions.
 The first dimension
-> captures ideological variation based in the standard
-> liberal-conservative divide.
-The second captures variation based in
+> represents the familiar left-right ideological spectrum.
+The second
-> social conservatism that crosscuts political affiliation.
+> dimension captures a separate axis of political division—before the
+> 1960s, this primarily reflected the North-South split on civil rights.
+> Southern Democrats (shown in light blue) cluster separately from other
+> Democrats due to their socially conservative positions, appearing as a
+> distinct voting bloc in earlier Congresses.
+After the Civil Rights
+> Act, this regional-conservative coalition gradually realigned into the
+> Republican Party.

 ``` r
 congress_south |>